Inequality in post-apartheid South Africa: Key legislation shaping post-apartheid inequality

+Educational disparities

+The spatial segregation of apartheid continues to affect educational opportunities.
+Black and low-income students face geographic barriers to good schools, which are usually located in affluent neighborhoods.
 While South Africans enter higher education in increasing numbers, there is still a stark difference in the racial distribution of these students.

-Currently, about 58.5% of Whites and 51% of Indians enter some form of higher education, compared to only 14.3% of Coloureds and 12% of Blacks.
 As of 2013, the global competitiveness survey ranked South Africa last out of 148 for the quality of maths and science education and 146th out of 148 for the quality of general education, behind almost all African countries despite one of the largest budgets for education on the African continent.
 The same report lists the biggest obstacle to doing business as an "Inadequately educated workforce".
 Education, therefore, remains one of the poorest areas of performance in post-apartheid South Africa and one of the biggest causes of continued inequality and poverty.